Aerojet Rocketdyne

-Aerojet Rocketdyne is a subsidiary of American defense company L3Harris that manufactures rocket, hypersonic, and electric propulsive systems for space, defense, civil and commercial applications.
-Aerojet traces its origins to the General Tire and Rubber Company (later renamed GenCorp, Inc. as it diversified) established in 1915, while Rocketdyne was created as a division of North American Aviation in 1955.
+Aerojet Rocketdyne was a company, and later a subsidiary of American defense company L3Harris, that manufactured rocket, hypersonic, and electric propulsive systems for space, defense, civil and commercial applications.
+Aerojet traced its origins to the General Tire and Rubber Company (later renamed GenCorp, Inc. as it diversified) established in 1915, while Rocketdyne was created as a division of North American Aviation in 1955.
 Aerojet Rocketdyne was formed in 2013 when Aerojet and Pratt & Whitney Rocketdyne were merged, following the latter's acquisition by GenCorp, Inc. from Pratt & Whitney.
 Aerojet Rocketdyne was acquired by L3Harris in July 2023 for $4.7 billion.
+In 2026, L3Harris agreed to sell the "Space Propulsion and Power Systems" sector of Aerojet Rocketdyne to AE Industrial Partners, who will spin off the business under the name "Rocketdyne", and to hold an IPO for the remaining "Missile Systems" sector.

 History

 Background: Aerojet

 Several decades after it began manufacturing rubber products, General Tire & Rubber diversified into broadcasting and aeronautics.

 In the 1940s, the Aerojet company began experimenting with various rocket designs.
 For a solid-fuel rocket, they needed binders, and turned to General Tire & Rubber for assistance.
 General became a partner in the company.

 Radio broadcasting began with the purchase of several radio networks starting in 1943.
 In 1952, its purchase of WOR-TV expanded the broadcast business into television.
 In 1953, General Tire & Rubber bought the RKO Radio Pictures movie studio.
 All of its media and entertainment holdings were organized into the RKO General division.

 Due to the studio and rocket businesses, General Tire & Rubber came to own a great deal of property in California.
 Its internal facilities management unit began commercializing its operations, landing General Tire & Rubber in the real estate business.
 This started when Aerojet-General Corporation acquired approximately 12600 acre of land in Eastern Sacramento County.
 Aerojet converted these former gold fields into one of the premier rocket manufacturing and testing facilities in the Western world.
 However, most of this land was used to provide safe buffer zones for Aerojet's testing and manufacturing operations.
 Later, as the need for these facilities and safety zones decreased, the property became available for other uses.
 Located 15 mi northeast of Sacramento along U.S. Highway 50, the properties were valuable, being in a key growth corridor in the region.
 Approximately 6000 acre of the Aerojet lands are now being planned as a community called Easton.
 Easton Development Company LLC was formed to assist in the process.